 We use the Bible as a source of Christian teaching, and give it a prominent place in our worship.
+We draw upon the teaching of Jesus and explore the relevance of his teaching in today's world.
 We follow the cycle of the Anglican year; Advent, Christmas, Lent, Easter and Pentecost and some saints' days.